izackp/Mopix/README.md

 I want to eventually target the web / wasm .
 This means we're going to have to drop foundation.
 We can replace somethings with the numerics library, but it should also be possible to just cherry pick what we need.

+#### Animations, Tasks, And what not
+* Simpliest solution is to avoid async await
+ - Less worries about swift ports

+Granted most Applications run based on tasks / threads UI all happens on one thread while other common operations happen on different threads.
+This is a difficult problem and best solved using async/await as it will be optimized and maintained by other people.

+We can combine the solutions.
+Spin up a UI thread..

+Ok what's neat about some animation systems is that you can 'move something' and it happens immediately.
+Move + scale + something and immediately it is in that position in memory.
+However, the screen in this system has a seperate representation.
+This representation will start and eventually animates into the desired values causing a seperation between the two.

+This provides us with some benefits:
+ - No need to wait for the animation to complete to begin the next one
+ - Never have the UI layout be in an 'odd' position by operating on incomplete animations.
+   - Pretty important.
+Lets say we insert a view between two others.
+This inserted view is animated from the bottom up.
+The layout could be mostly automatic.. however once we start animating we need to manually move everything affected.
+ - Knowing the next few frames of an animation would help interpolation if any.

+ but it sounds like a lot of work